 - Have taken a prep course with little progress

 - Have already taken the MCAT and need to raise their score

 Click here if you would like to see a sample tutoring plan.
 (Note that these are samples only; each of our programs is highly customized based on student timeline and needs.)

 See the results of our program on our MCAT Reviews page.

 One-on-one MCAT Tutoring Program Overview

-At the beginning of your program, your tutor will put together a draft schedule for your program.
-For beginning students, this will have significant review of the substantive science content as well as test-taking strategy.
-For students who have already been studying, we will focus in on areas of weakness.
+At the beginning of your program, your MCAT tutor will put together a draft schedule for your program.
+For beginning students, this will include significant review of the substantive science content as well as test-taking strategy.
+For students who have already been studying, we will focus on areas of weakness.